PLUG LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Plug Power Inc. ("Plug" or the "Company") ( PLUG) of a class action securities lawsuit.
+NEW YORK, April 27, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Plug Power Inc. ("Plug" or the "Company") (NASDAQ: PLUG) of a class action securities lawsuit.

-The lawsuit on behalf of Plug investors has been commenced in the United States District Court for the District of Delaware.
-Affected investors purchased or otherwise acquired certain Plug Power Inc. securities between August 9, 2022 and March 1, 2023.
-Follow the link below to get more information and be contacted by a member of our team:

 CASE DETAILS: According to the filed complaint, Plug was unable to effectively manage its supply chain and product manufacturing, resulting in reduced revenues and margins, increased inventory levels, and several large deals being delayed until at least 2023, among other issues.
 As a result, defendant's statements about the Company's business, operations, prospects, and ability to effectively manage its supply chain and production lacked a reasonable basis.